 Luscious Lilies

-Graceful lily flowers are a favourite in many gardens with certain varieties creating bold splashes of colour, a rich heady fragrance or dramatic vertical accents.
-Often gardeners have a favourite, like the lovely fragrant Stargazer Oriental Lily, but by adding more varieties you can have lilies that bloom from mid-June to September.
-Most lilies are very easy to grow.
-Plant with a little bonemeal and steer manure and they will reward you with years and years of enjoyment both in your garden and as cut flowers.
+Graceful lily flowers are a favourite in many gardens, with certain varieties creating bold splashes of colour, a rich, heady fragrance or dramatic vertical accents.
+Often gardeners have a favourite, like the lovely fragrant Stargazer Oriental Lily, but by adding more varieties, you can have lilies that bloom from mid-June to September.
+Most lilies are very easy to grow, hardy and multiply well.
+Plant with a bit of bonemeal and steer manure, and they will reward you with years and years of enjoyment both in your garden and as cut flowers.

 Asiatic Lilies

-With their wide upward-facing flowers displayed on masse, these are the lilies that create the most vibrant splashes of colour.
-Favoured by florists you often see Asiatic lilies in mixed bouquets.
-From deep dark purple to eye-popping bicolours and almost every other colour, you can think of.
-When the butterflies first arrive in June it is often the Asiatic lilies I see them on first.
-Asiatic lilies are sometimes overlooked as they are not fragrant but they are the first to bloom in June and are so showy and easy to grow they are a welcome addition to any garden.
+With their wide, upward-facing flowers displayed in masses, these are the lilies that create the most vibrant splashes of colour.
+Favoured by florists, you often see Asiatic lilies in mixed bouquets.
+From deep dark purple to eye-popping bicolours and almost every other colour you can think of.
+When the butterflies first arrive in June, it is often the Asiatic lilies I see them on first.
+Asiatic lilies are sometimes overlooked because they have no fragrance.
+However, for families or workplaces with allergies or a no-scent policy, they are perfect!
+Another delight is that they are the first to bloom in June, and their showy appearance and ease of growth make them a welcome addition to any garden.

 Trumpet lilies (Aurelian Hybrids)

-The first of the fragrant lilies to bloom; the trumpet lilies announce the beginning of summer.
-They are tall lilies growing 4-5' tall so staking is often recommended but what I do is I plant a cluster of 3 or 5 between large shrubs like rhododendrons and hydrangeas and then they stand up on their own between the shrubs.
+The first of the fragrant lilies to bloom, the trumpet lilies announce the beginning of summer.
+They are tall lilies growing 4-5' tall, so staking is often recommended, but what I do is I plant a cluster of 3 or 5 between large shrubs like rhododendrons and hydrangeas, and then they stand up on their own between the shrubs.
 Trumpet lilies are available in white, pink, yellow and orange.
-The orange one is called African Queen and is a lovely amber-orange colour that always reminds me of the ageing tinge that heady tropical flowers like gardenias.
+The orange one is called African Queen and is a lovely amber-orange colour that always reminds me of the ageing tinge that heady tropical flowers like gardenias and jasmine.

 The gorgeously fragrant white trumpet lily, Lilium 'Regale', is the Christmas lily of New Zealand blooming "down under" in mid to late December and heralding the New Zealand Summer/Christmas Season.
 Nigel's Mom, who is a fantastic New Zealand gardener, always has vases of these Christmas lilies indoors and the fragrance fills their home.
 For all the family - this is the smell of Christmas!